PiotrLisowski88/Testing/README.md

   - [AWS](https://aws.amazon.com/) - Cloud platform which I use for database storage and Linux operating system
   - [BrowserStack](https://www.browserstack.com/) - Automated UI framework with access to a browser in a VM with dev tools
   - [Visual Studio Code](https://code.visualstudio.com/) - Code editor which i use with support for development operations like debugging, task running, and version control
+  - [Jenkins](https://www.jenkins.io/) - an open source automation server that enables support in building, deploying and automating any project.
 # Tech skills
   - SQL
   - SCRUM